1. Goals

 Note that the lines of the project config are macro expanded while

-parsing, so you have to use %%
+parsing, so you have to use %% for a literal percent sign in

 the value.

-3.2.9.
+4.2.9.
 ExpandFlags: FLAG[:VALUE]

 Flags which modify the behaviour during dependency resolution.